 Faith Ringgold has been a pioneering figure in American art for six decades.
 Born in Harlem in 1930, Ringgold has developed a wide-ranging practice that includes painting, sculpture, quilt-making, writing and performance.
 Her poetic and politically-engaged work is part of museum collections across the United States, and featured in the 2017 exhibition Soul of a Nation: Art in the Age of Black Power at Tate Modern.

 This is a unique opportunity to hear her discuss her career from the 1960s to the present day.
+Faith will be in conversation with her daughter, the acclaimed writer and critic Michele Wallace, Professor of English, Women’s Studies and Film Studies at the City College of New York and the City University of NY Graduate Center.
 The evening will be introduced by Frances Morris, Director of Tate Modern, and will also include an audience Q&A.

 Faith Ringgold (b.
 1930, Harlem, New York) is a painter, mixed media sculptor, teacher, lecturer and author of numerous award winning children’s books.
 She received her B.S. and M.A. degrees in visual art from City College of New York in 1955 and 1959.
 Professor Emeritus of Art at the University of California in San Diego, Ringgold has received 23 Honorary Doctor of Fine Arts degrees.
 For the past 60 years, Ringgold has fought tirelessly against the mainstream by promoting racial and gender equality in her practice.